 Old joke: Two hikers are in the woods and they come face-to-face with a hungry grizzly bear.
 They decide to make a break for it and run like hell.
 Before they start, one guy reaches into his backpack and pulls out a pair of running shoes and starts to put them on.
 “What are doing?” says the friend.
 “You’ll never outrun that bear!”
 “I don’t have to,” he says as he ties the laces, “I just have to outrun you.”

 That’s the perfect analogy for spending money on pay-per-click (PPC) advertising.
-All you have to do is out run the other guy.
-But, doing so is tough and a full time job these days because it’s a fight to the death for those clicks.
+All you have to do is outrun the other guy.
+But, doing so is tough and a full-time job these days because it’s a fight to the death for those clicks.
 Not only that – it’s expensive!
-The 2014 holiday shopping season was an all out war for retailers with search advertising reaching record levels.
+The 2018 holiday shopping season was an all-out war for retailers with search advertising reaching record levels.
 Those of you who decided to save the money and not participate paid even a bigger price.
 I’m Goole certified and I know the pain of PPC.

 Clicks need to mean something when the visitor lands on your site.
-In a recent report from Kenshoo Inc., paid search spending had a 31% increase compared with 2012 during the 2013 holiday season and 14% of that increase came from mobile devices.
+In a recent report from Kenshoo Inc., paid search spending had a 31% increase compared with 2016 during the 2017 holiday season and 14% of that increase came from mobile devices.
 The spending figures cover the period from November 1 and January 2.
-This report was from information compiled from Google, Bing and Yahoo.
-The report covers the analysis of 28 billion search ad impressions, 350 million clicks and 12 million online transactions.
+This report was from information compiled from Google, Bing, and Yahoo.
+The report covers the analysis of 280 billion search ad impressions, 350 million clicks and 12 million online transactions.

 Pay-Per-Click advertising is important for retailers but it doesn’t stop there.
 You have to use so many other areas to market your business including but not limited to Facebook, print mail, email marketing to name just a few and you have to use them all together to be successful.